What is The Difference Between PR and Citizenship in Australia?

 What is Australian Citizenship?

-Australian citizenship is obtained by meeting certain eligibility requirements, including being a permanent resident of Australia for a certain period of time, meeting the residency requirements, demonstrating good character, and passing a citizenship test.
+Australian citizenship is obtained by meeting certain eligibility requirements, including being a permanent resident of Australia for a certain period of time, meeting the Australia PR requirements, demonstrating good character, and passing a citizenship test.

 Once an individual becomes an Australian citizen, they are entitled to the same rights and responsibilities as other citizens, including the right to participate in the democratic process and the responsibility to obey Australian laws.